 Using LSD With Other Drugs

 It is extremely dangerous to mix LSD with other drugs.
 Users will not know the “safe” levels of drugs to mix, which could result in an overdose.

-But, users will often mix LSD with a range of drugs.
-One such example is amphetamines, such as ADHD medicine.
+Users often mix LSD with a range of drugs.
+One such example is amphetamines, such as ADHD medications.
 This is often known as “college-flipping” as a user will experience hallucinations while feeling stimulated.